Aliases for MMP9 Gene

 MMP9 (Matrix Metallopeptidase 9) is a Protein Coding gene.
-Diseases associated with MMP9 include metaphyseal anadysplasia 2 and central nervous system tuberculosis.
-Among its related pathways are PI-3K cascade and Signaling by GPCR.
-GO annotations related to this gene include identical protein binding and collagen binding.
+Diseases associated with MMP9 include Metaphyseal Anadysplasia 2 and Metaphyseal Anadysplasia.
+Among its related pathways are Cell adhesion_ECM remodeling and G-Beta Gamma Signaling.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and metalloendopeptidase activity.
 An important paralog of this gene is MMP2.

 UniProtKB/Swiss-Prot for MMP9 Gene